fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 Using the special value 'default' for the 'type' will mean the image will be attached when an application doesn't specify any other secrets configuration.

+### RoleBinding and ClusterRole Configuration (--enable-role-binding-creation --list-of-cluster-roles --list-of-roles=)

+Enables the creation of a `RoleBinding`.
+If provided with a list-of-cluster-roles, it will generate the `RoleBinding` with the kind `ClusterRole`.
+If provided with a list-of-roles, it will generate the `RoleBinding` with the kind `Role`

+##### Enable Role Binding Creation Flag

+The `--enable-role-binding-creation` flag, when set to `true`, enables the creation of `RoleBinding` objects for specific users, groups, or service accounts.
+By default, this flag is set to `false`.

+##### List of ClusterRoles and Roles for Role Binding

+- `--list-of-cluster-roles=["A", "B"]`: This flag allows the creation of `RoleBinding` objects with `ClusterRole` kind for the specified cluster-level roles.

+- `--list-of-roles=["A", "B"]`: This flag allows the creation of `RoleBinding` objects with `Role` kind for the specified namespace-level roles.

 #### Strongbox

 In AWS you have the option of using [Strongbox](https://https://github.com/schibsted/strongbox) for your secrets.
 If you wish to use Strongbox, the configuration option `strongbox-init-container-image` should be set to an image that can get secrets from Strongbox.
 This option is very similar to the previous variant, except that Strongbox gets a few more pieces of information from the application configuration.
 The application must specify an IAM role, and can select AWS region and a list of secret groups to get secrets from.